 Call center staffing models and scheduling tips

 Besides the key staffing and scheduling question about how many agent you need at any given time, you also need to think about what agent skills and expertise you need at specific times and types of calls.
-Here are a few things to consider when planning your call center staffing and schedule:
+Here are a few things to consider when planning your call center staffing model:

 Ranking of agents